Skip to content

 csv_to_classifier(in_csv)

-Convert a CSV file containing a list of strings (an ensemble of decision trees) to an ee.Classifier.
+The file must contain a list of strings (an ensemble of decision trees).

 Parameters: